stoodder/falconjs/README.md

 * Added $rawView to the view's binding context to provide access to the actual Falcon.View instance, not just it's view model created from createViewModel().
 * Added serializeRequestData to transform serialized data in to request data for both models and collections
 * Added 'debugger' binding to trigger the debugger on binding value change (to something truthy)
+* Support for knockout-3.3.0 and updated performance of components

 **Bug Fixes**
 * Removed change counter on collections, it was redundant checking and not needed anymore